For Your Pleasure: Artwork

-The cover photo, taken by Karl Stoecker, featured Bryan Ferry's girlfriend at the time, model Amanda Lear, who was also the confidante, protégée, and close friend of the surrealist artist Salvador Dalí.
+The cover photo was taken by Karl Stoecker.
+It features Bryan Ferry's girlfriend at the time, the model Amanda Lear, who was also the confidante, protégée, and close friend of the surrealist artist Salvador Dalí.
 Lear was depicted posing in a skintight leather dress leading a black panther on a leash.
 The full record sleeve art features a limousine parked on the left side from Lear, with a waiting Ferry acting as a chauffeur.

 The cover art is ranked by Rolling Stone and Billboard among the "100 Best Album Covers of All Time".
 Rob Tannenbaum's Pitchfork put the feeling captured by the sleeve art as an alluring, modern image of appeal, danger, sexual gratification, and luxury lifestyle.
 Similar to other rock bands, the cover promises "adolescents a misleading fantasy of what adult life is like".
 Brian Eno disliked the choice for the album's cover art, feeling it was too stereotyped and pretentious.